roman-milk/roman-milk.github.io/babysitting-trouble.md

+===

-  ****** Babysitting Trouble Ch.
-07 ****** byStoryTeller07© Sara felt him spurt into her and it carried the orgasm on, just as she thought it was completing.
+Sara felt him spurt into her and it carried the orgasm on, just as she thought it was completing.
 She slumped over him feeling the orgasm renewed, reaching through her entire body, leaving her weak and sated.

   'Thank you, master, thank you for the orgasm, master,' she heavily breathed out in gasps.